 These 23 shifting islands of sand, as well as a swath of marshland and lagoons, constitute one of the longest undeveloped stretches of shoreline on the East Coast.
 In fact, they are a global treasure:

-They are the longest stretch of undeveloped barrier islands in the global temperate zone
+They are the longest chain of undeveloped barrier islands in the global temperate zone

 The United Nations designated the islands as an International Biosphere Reserve